 Starting a new relationship after an abusive one can be extremely difficult.
 Living with an abusive partner in constant fear and anxiety may have made you skeptical about love.
 Now you may have no idea how to have a healthy relationship after emotional abuse.

 You might keep wondering if you can find happiness again and if it’s possible to love after being abused like that.
 Starting dating after an abusive relationship may seem like a daunting idea to you.

-But it is not impossible to love after being emotionally abused, and you can still have a normal relationship and a regular life.
+Although it may seem impossible to love after being emotionally abused, you can still have a normal relationship and a regular life.

 Having the right support system, taking things slow, making self-care a priority, and being open to love will lead you to the healthy relationship you’ve always wanted.
 The chaos in your mind will dissipate, and you’ll regain your sanity.

 Before we begin discussing the ways to have healthy relationships after emotional abuse, let’s look at the effects of abuse.

 Emotional abuse is a pattern of behavior intended to make someone feel bad about themselves.
 It gives the abuser a chance to criticize and embarrass the victim to the point that they lose their sense of self.
 It allows the abuser to control and manipulate the victim.

 Abusers may not show any of these behaviors at the beginning of the relationship.
 As the relationship gets serious, the abuses start subtly.
 Effects of severe emotional abuse are no less damaging than physical abuse.